cawirawa/cse135-final/reporting.woiks.xyz/public_html/README.md

 We then included a third component as a grid. the grid would contain the same information as the chart but it would be easier to view the numbers and compare them.
 Whereas in the chart, we can see the scale of the difference but not really the value, as we have to interact with the chart to view its values.

-NOTE: the file name for our metric is 'sessions.html' located in the html folder.
+NOTE: the file name for our metric is 'session.html' located in the html folder for a better project structure.